Fortnite’s black hole stunt is the kind of alpha energy we’re here for – TechCrunch

 This is important for two unequal reasons.

 First and foremost, Fortnite has always taken place on the same map.
 Points of interest have been wiped away and replaced, and biodomes have been updated and tweaked along the way.
-Indeed, the ‘current’ Fortnite map is markedly different from the map the game launched with.
+Indeed, the “current” Fortnite map is markedly different from the map the game launched with.

 But it has been a slow transition, with one small change here and there for more than two years.
 Whatever the reason behind this, one symptom has undoubtedly had an effect on the game.
 The longer you’ve played Fortnite, the more of an advantage you have.

 This is particularly true with mechanics like building.
-Experience in other games, be it Battle Royale or third-person shooters, doesn’t carry over into Fortnite where winning on both defense on offense rests in a player’s ability to build.
+Experience in other games, be it Battle Royale or third-person shooters, doesn’t carry over into Fortnite, where winning on both defense on offense rests in a player’s ability to build.

-But, the map plays its part, too.
+But the map plays its part, too.
 Long-time players of the game know this island inside and out.
 They know that you can slide down this part of the mountain without taking fall damage, or that it’s difficult to jump your way onto this plateau without building.
 They know every single loot spawn on the map.

 This has meant that, after two years, Fortnite has favored the veterans, which has left newcomers in a particularly difficult position.